HumanDynamics/RevolvingLoanHack/ProjectPlan/README.md

 ## DATE RANGE (First Week Dec?)
 Conduct Initial PoC Test

 This phase follows a mini-project plan with start, middle and end.
+This mini-project plan reflects the feedback received from the mid-project review.
+This is the point of a mid-project review and is intended to increase the chances of success for the project success.
 By achieving each step of this mini-plan, by definition, results with the successful completion of the project proof of concept.

 ## (Second week of Dec?)
 Compete Write up of PoC Test and Deliver for review/comment